litestar-org/litestar/docs/usage/dto/2-dto-interface.rst

 =============

 While Litestar maintains a suite of DTO factories, it is possible to create your own DTOs.
-To do so, you must implement the :class:`DTOInterface <litestar.dto.interface.DTOInterface>` abc.
+To do so, you must implement the :class:`AbstractDTO <litestar.dto.base_dto.AbstractDTO>` abc.

 The following is a description of the methods of the protocol, and how they are used by Litestar.
-For detailed information on the signature of each method, see the :class:`reference docs <litestar.dto.interface.DTOInterface>`.
+For detailed information on the signature of each method, see the :class:`reference docs <litestar.dto.base_dto.AbstractDTO>`.

 Abstract Methods
 ~~~~~~~~~~~~~~~~

-These methods must be implemented on any :class:`DTOInterface <litestar.dto.interface.DTOInterface>` subtype.
+These methods must be implemented on any :class:`AbstractDTO <litestar.dto.base_dto.AbstractDTO>` subtype.

 ``data_to_encodable_type``
 --------------------------